yoogol/project-three-ys/README.md

 [x] prevent Registering with the same name

 TODO:
-[] create logic for calculating weekly score and update the scoreboard [] create logic for determining the winner  after one week is up [] figure out date format with displaying tasks
+[] save user's score into db (find user, get their score updated) [] update score when the task is checked and when the task is unchecked [] create logic for calculating weekly score and update the scoreboard [] create logic for determining the winner  after one week is up [] figure out date format with displaying tasks